eyal-gi/eyal-gi/README.md

 courses in my Master's degree.
 There are documented implementation codes in Python, as well as summary reports for the projects.

 ### Machine Learning:
-1. [Recommendation model for bank direct marketing](https://github.com/eyal-gi/Bank-Marketing-Recommendation) - lassification with fully-supervised learning methods
+1. [Recommendation model for bank direct marketing](https://github.com/eyal-gi/Bank-Marketing-Recommendation) - Classification with fully-supervised learning methods
 (e.g., Random Forest, Neural Network) and dealing with imbalanced data.

 ### Computer Vision: